Virginia Tech® home

 Students are encouraged to research scholarships awarded by entities in their hometown or to identity groups they pertain to.

 Should a program cancellation become necessary for health and safety reasons prior to student departure, every effort will be made to refund recoverable costs to participants.
-Students who commit to RSAP are HIGHLY ENCOURAGED to purchase Cancel For Any Reason (CFAR) Insurance.
-When purchasing CFAR insurance, please ensure that cancellation due to the COVID-19 Pandemic is covered in the policy terms.
+Students who commit to the Pathways to the Steger Center Program are HIGHLY ENCOURAGED to purchase Cancel For Any Reason (CFAR) Insurance.
+We are unable to recommend a specific policy or insurance company, but we encourage students to start with an internet search and compare policies based on their personal preferences and risk tolerance.
+When purchasing CFAR insurance, please ensure that cancellation due to COVID-19 is covered in the policy terms.
+Other items to consider are the percentage of costs that will be reimbursed through the policy and the timeframe in which the policy needs to be purchased in relation to the planning/paying for the program.

-Once a student has committed to the Innovation In Europe Program, the student will be responsible for program costs based on the following schedule.
+Once a student has committed to the program, the student will be responsible for program costs based on the following schedule.

 Timeline of Student Withdrawal or Program Cancellation Financial Responsibility

-All United States passport holders participating in the Innovation in Europe Program do not need a visa unless they plan on traveling after the program concludes.
+All United States passport holders participating in the Pathways to the Steger Center Program will need to apply for travel authorization through the ETIAS process.
 Students holding passports from a country other than the United States should check the visa requirements for all program destinations.

-Due to the fast-paced nature of the courses in the Innovation in Europe Program, class attendance is required during all class sessions.
+Due to the fast-paced nature of the courses in the program, class attendance is required during all class sessions.
 Students are permitted to travel during free weekends and prior to the start or after the end of the program.

 Should a program cancellation become necessary for health and safety reasons prior to student departure, every effort will be made to refund recoverable costs to participants.
-Students who commit to the Innovation in Europe Program are HIGHLY ENCOURAGED to purchase Cancel For Any Reason (CFAR) Insurance.
+Students who commit to the Pathways to the Steger Center Program are HIGHLY ENCOURAGED to purchase Cancel For Any Reason (CFAR) Insurance.
 We are unable to recommend a specific policy or insurance company, but we encourage students to start with an internet search and compare policies based on their personal preferences and risk tolerance.
-When purchasing CFAR insurance, please ensure that cancellation due to the COVID-19 Pandemic is covered in the policy terms.
-Other items to consider are the percentage of costs that will be reimbursed through the policy and the timeframe in which the policy needs to be purchased in relation to the planning/paying for IESAP.
+When purchasing CFAR insurance, please ensure that cancellation due to COVID-19 is covered in the policy terms.
+Other items to consider are the percentage of costs that will be reimbursed through the policy and the timeframe in which the policy needs to be purchased in relation to the planning/paying for the program.

 Students are required to participate in the pre-program orientation where they will have the opportunity to meet other participants and faculty on the program.